david-fisher/320-S21-Track2/README.md

 2. Clone the GitHub Repository
 3. After cloning repo, navigate to simulator/frontend: `cd ./simulator/frontend`
 4. Install all dependencies using `npm install`
 5. To run simulator, use `npm start`.
 This should open a tab in your browser and direct you to `http://localhost:3000`.
-If not, open a browser tab and got to that url.
+If not, open a browser tab and go to that url.
 NOTE: We suggest putting data into database and running it at the same time as the simulator frontend.
-This will allow the simulator to actual load in data.
+This will allow the simulator to actually load in data.
 See `How to get the Back-end Running` for details

 ## Setting up Shibboleth:
 Follow instructions in the [Shibboleth Install Guide](shib_install.md)